sujayxaradhya/sujayxaradhya/README.md

 Computer Science Engineer | Developer | Designer
 ------------------------------------------------

 I am a passionate technology-driven entrepreneur with 9+ years of experience in programming, entrepreneurship, designing.
 I'm a Computer Science Engineer, Developer, IoT Developer, Data Scientist (awarded by Harvard University), AI/ML enthusiast, and Designer.
 Learning Bio-Tech & Startup Ecosystem.
 I was also got selected in highly competitive hackathon HackGT8.
 Then, in 2022 I got an opportunity to serve as a judge for the global hackathon event BLUEPRINT2022 hosted by the Massachusetts Institute of Technology(MIT), and it was really an exhilarating experience as I had the opportunity to assess a plethora of innovative projects.
-I have expertise in ReactJS, JavaScript, TypeScript, Redux, Rust, Python, Node.js, Express.js, Nest.js, MongoDB, PostgreSQL, TypeORM, DrizzleORM, Next.js, Zustand, TailwindCSS, CSS/SCSS and learning more to help brands and businesses thrive in today's digital landscape.
+I have expertise in ReactJS, JavaScript, TypeScript, Redux, Golang, Rust, Python, Node.js, Express.js, Nest.js, MongoDB, PostgreSQL, TypeORM, DrizzleORM, Next.js, Zustand, TailwindCSS, CSS/SCSS and learning more to help brands and businesses thrive in today's digital landscape.

 * 🌍  I'm based in India
 * ✉️  Feel free to reach out to me by sending an [email](mailto:sudhanshushukla902@gmail.com)
-* 🧠  I'm learning Remix.js, GraphQL, React Native, Three.js, and WebGL
+* 🧠  I'm learning Golang, Remix.js, React Native, Three.js, and WebGL

 ### Skills